BrianDehlinger/SparkSentiment/README.md

 # SparkSentiment

-Apache Spark and Sentiment Anaylsis of the National Parks in Real Time on Twitter.
+Apache Spark and Sentiment Anaylsis of the 61 United States National Parks in Real Time on Twitter.
 The main focus of this project will be to gain hands on experience designing and presenting an end-to-end solution to a big data problem.
 Ideally, this will showcase my skills in software engineering, data visualization, and design in general.

 # Technologies for consideration: